-FICO discloses personal information to its service providers who provide technical, operational, or administrative support, but only if the personal information is reasonably necessary and proportionate to provide the services.
-FICO will only disclose personal information to service providers who process it pursuant to FICO's instructions and with FICO's oversight.
+We disclose personal information to our service providers who provide technical, operational, or administrative support, but only if the personal information is reasonably necessary and proportionate to provide the services.
+We will only disclose personal information to service providers who process it pursuant to our instructions and with our oversight.
 Disclosure to service providers may occur for these purposes:

 - Auditing related to a current customer interactions and concurrent transactions, including counting ad impressions to unique visitors, verifying positioning and quality of ad impressions, and auditing compliance with this specification and other standards.

-- Maintaining and repairing FICO's digital infrastructure for efficiency and data security, including the company's computer hardware, web servers for cloud hosting its web servers; detecting security incidents, protecting against malicious, deceptive, fraudulent, or illegal activity, and prosecuting those responsible for that activity.
+- Maintaining and repairing our digital infrastructure for efficiency and data security, including the company's computer hardware, web servers for cloud hosting our web servers; detecting security incidents, protecting against malicious, deceptive, fraudulent, or illegal activity, and prosecuting those responsible for that activity.

-- Undertaking activities to verify or maintain the quality or safety of FICO software or a service FICO engages in, and to improve, upgrade, or enhance the software or service; debugging to identify and repair errors that impair existing intended functionality; performing internal research for technological development and demonstration
+- Undertaking activities to verify or maintain the quality or safety of our software or a service we engage in, and to improve, upgrade, or enhance the software or service; debugging to identify and repair errors that impair existing intended functionality; performing internal research for technological development and demonstration

 - Processing employees' personal data for the purposes of: (i) recruitment, relocation, and performance of an Employee's contract of employment; (ii) health and safety at work; (iii) exercise and enjoyment of rights and benefits related to employment, including compensation, medical benefits stock plan services, and providing other support services; and (iv) the termination of the employment relationship.